Barefoot in Bad Sobernheim

 by Ulrike Robinson

-Shoes and socks off and away you go!
-In Bad Sobernheim, treat the soles of your feet to the pleasures of a BarfussPfad, which translates into “Bare Feet Path.”
+Shoes and socks off and off you go!
+In Bad Sobernheim, you can treat the soles of your feet to the pleasures of a BarfussPfad, which translates into “Bare Feet Path.”

-You’ll have plenty of time to give your feet the exercise and relaxation they need on this 3 ½ kilometer-long (2 miles) path.
+You will have all the time in the world to give your feet the exercise and relaxation they need on this 3 ½ kilometer-long (2 miles) path.
 It’s a stimulating massage for your feet.

 You begin the path by walking across smooth river stones followed by bark mulch.
 Expect to get a little dirty, with ankle or knee-deep in mud (depending on your height and weight) at one point, which is a lot of fun for kids and adults alike!
 Don’t worry, there is a foot washing station at the entrance/exit of the path so everyone will be clean before the drive home.